 High Holy Days Donation Appeal

-Please join us in supporting our donation appeal during the High Holy Days.
+Please join us and participate in our Tzedakah Donation Appeal during the High Holy Days.
 We appreciate your contributions during this season of giving and are offering two opportunities for you to give.

 We ask you to please help Temple Beth Tikvah’s outreach effort by donating to our High Holy Days Tzedakah drive in support of Family Kitchen.
 Click here to donate to our High Holy Days Tzedakah drive.

 TBT’s High Holy Days Fund:

 The High Holy Days bring the largest numbers of our members together to celebrate services.
-They also bring the highest number of non-affiliated families into our community.
-The size of our congregation continues to grow, and we now live in a world where we continue to need both in-person and live streaming of HHD services.
-We also are bringing in an ordained Cantor to conduct High Holy Days we incur additional expenses for cantorial soloists and musicians and for multiple events including our Tashlich by the river and Break the Fast.
-Your donation to the High Holy Days Fund will help us prepare for our future needs.
+They also attract the highest number of non-affiliated families into our community and contribute to the size of our growing congregation.
+During the High Holy Days we incur additional expenses for cantorial soloists and musicians and for multiple events including our Tashlich by the river and Break the Fast.
+Your donation to the High Holy Days Fund helps us prepare for our current and future needs.